An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 String

-string representing the argument's floating point value
+a string representing the argument's floating point value

 ceiling